mrevilg/Hello-World/README.md

 first repository ever
-New to the world of development, jumping in the deep end with C# Austin TX based lover of fod and music
+New to the world of development, jumping in the deep end with C# Austin TX based lover of food and music